shorebirdtech/website/src/pages/jobs.md

 # Work at Shorebird

 Shorebird is building "the Flutter company".
-Eric founded and led Flutter while at Google, and now together we are building a company to take Flutter beyond where Google can.
+Eric founded and led Flutter while at Google, and now we are building a company to take Flutter beyond where Google can.
 We're on a mission to help the world "stop writing everything twice".